-One of my biggest mantras and theories around successful recovery is the idea of being too big to fail.
+One of my biggest mantras and theories around experiencing a successful recovery is ‘too big to fail.’
 I am borrowing this phrase from the automotive bailout under the Obama administration.
 Back during the automotive bailout, the president deemed the industry and critical companies ” Too big to fail.”
 These are industries too vital and essential to the economy to go out of business.
 Whether the companies employ large amounts of workers or are a symbol of American prowess, the auto industry, and all that stems from its existence, needs to be saved.
 President Obama believed then, as I continue to think now, that some things are too important to disappear or die off.

 Of course, I am drawing a comparison.
 I don’t own a major American company and don’t employ many workers.

 Like the president of the U.S during the Auto bailout, I share the same belief.
 Some companies are too critical to the country’s economic well-being to fail on a personal and micro level, me, or me.
 Well, I am too important to wither away and unravel.
 I have too many friends to care for and too much to offer the world.
 With this sense of self-importance and self-love, I am more likely to seek help when I am in danger or need something to move my recovery forward.